-for the hazard Hazard Safety Strategy Tornado Evacuate to shelter area Seal the room Hazmat Earthquake Drop, cover and hold Tsunami Get to high ground
+Safety Strategy Evacuate to shelter area Seal the room Earthquake Drop, cover and hold Get to high ground

-ADULTS Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults
+Lead safety strategy Account for students and adults Notify if missing, extra or injured students or adults

-© Copyright 2009 2029, All Rights Recorned.
-The "Lone U Guya" Foundation.
-Conter, CO.
-The Standard Response Protocol and Loop are Tradientation of The "Love U Guya" Foundation and may be registered in centan juriadictions.
-This material may be duplicated for distribution per "SRP Tome of Usa".
-SRP TurksC 2021 Poster\EN [ students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
+© Copyright 2009-2009, All Rights Reserved.
+The "Lone U Guys" Foundation, Contex, CO.
+The Standard Response Protocol and Logo are Tradsmarks of The "Lone U Guys" Foundation and may be registered in certain jurisdictions.
+The material may be duplicated for distribution per "SRP Terms of Use".
+SRP TurkSC 2001 Poster_BN |